BradleyColson/Tableau_Practice/README.md

-What was the interest rate for varities of incomes?
+What was the interest rate for varieties of incomes?

 Most loans were mid level interest, followed by high interest, low interest was the lowest which makes sense.